pbinkley/microcopying_1940/index.markdown

 program.
 Make them acquainted with it, tell them what we are trying to do and enlist their assistance, and perhaps we will get something in the way of financial aid.
-I think also you get a certain assistance to the people in the institutions <span style="page" id="page260">[p.260]</span> who are interested in this and would also aid perhaps in getting further instruction in the use of microphotography.</p>
+I think also you get a certain assistance to the people in the institutions <span class="page" id="page260">[p.260]</span> who are interested in this and would also aid perhaps in getting further instruction in the use of microphotography.</p>

 </div>